pisken/grpc-proxy/README.md

 [gRPC Go](https://github.com/grpc/grpc-go) Proxy server

+This is a fork of [mwitkow/grpc-proxy](https://github.com/mwitkow/grpc-proxy) package with upgrade version

 ## Project Goal

 Build a transparent reverse proxy for gRPC targets that will make it easy to expose gRPC services